Note: The characters shown in this fanfiction are similiar to their canon counterpart, but with the writer's own take on them.

 - Hyperspace Mallet: Mainly only used during Unstoppable Rage moments.

-- Jack-of-All-Trades: She's been a ballet student, model, hostess, beautician, florist, style consultant, ninja.
+- Jack-of-All-Trades: She's been a ballet student, model, hostess, beautician, florist, style consultant, and a ninja.

 - Lethal Chef: Implied by James and Meowth's silence when Jessie brings up her cooking something.